meribold/git-snap/readme.md

 `snapshots-<username>-<hostname>`.
 Take a look at the [`snapshots-meribold-smial`][3] branch of this repository to see some commits created using `git snap`.

-## What exactly is included in a snapshot commit?
+## What is included in a snapshot commit?

 The version of a file that gets committed is always the one in your working tree.
 Which files are included depends on whether the file exists in the working tree and the index.